linuxfoundation/lfevents/web/wp-content/plugins/conditional-blocks-pro/readme.txt

 Release notes: https://conditionalblocks.com/v2-3-woocommerce-condition/

-* Improved and categorised the condition selector, now with "type to search" support.
+* Improved and categorized the condition selector, now with "type to search" support.

 Conditional Blocks Pro
 * New - WooCommerce support available in Conditional Blocks Pro.
 Control the visibility of blocks using the customers total cart value.